Mirantis/mosk-hocm-contrib/ntp/README.md

-# ntp module
+# NTP - host OS configuration module for MOSK

-The ntp module allows the operator to manage ntp servers at runtime on cluster machines using the mechanism implemented in the day-2 operations API.
+The hereby module allows cloud operators to manage NTP settings on deployed machines comprising MOSK clusters.
+The module is implemented within the MOSK's [Host OS configuration framework](https://docs.mirantis.com/mosk/latest/ops/bm-operations/host-os-conf.html)

-> Note: This module is implemented and validated against the following Ansible versions provided by MCC for Ubuntu 22.04
+> Note: This module is tested against the following versions of Ansible that are provided in Ubuntu 22.04 shipped with MOSK
 > in the Cluster releases 16.3.0 and 17.3.0: Ansible core 2.12.10 and Ansible collection 5.10.0.
 >
 > To verify the Ansible version in a specific Cluster release, refer to